Deniz Öncü

-Deniz Öncü (born 26 July 2003) is a Turkish motorcycle racer, currently competing in the Moto2 World Championship, for team Red Bull KTM Ajo.
+Deniz Öncü (born 26 July 2003) is a Turkish motorcycle racer competing in the Moto2 World Championship for the Elf Marc VDS Racing Team.
 His twin brother, Can, is also a motorcycle racer.
 Both brothers are mentored by Turkish multi-world champion motorcycle racer, Kenan Sofuoğlu.

 Career

 Early career

-Deniz, and his twin brother Can, competed in the Asia Talent Cup in 2016, Deniz finishing in 10th, and Can in 9th.
-They would compete again in 2017, Deniz becoming champion, and Can finishing 3rd.
-They both entered the 2017 Red Bull MotoGP Rookies Cup, Deniz finishing 4th, and Can in 3rd.
+Deniz, and his twin brother Can, competed in the Asia Talent Cup in 2016, Deniz finishing in tenth, and Can in ninth.
+They would compete again in 2017, Deniz becoming champion, and Can finishing third.
+They both entered the 2017 Red Bull MotoGP Rookies Cup, with Deniz finishing fourth, and Can in third.
 Just like with the Asia Talent Cup, they would try again in 2018, Deniz finishing as runner-up this time, behind his brother Can who was crowned champion.

-For 2018, as well as competing in the Red Bull Rookies Cup, both Can and Deniz joined Ajo Motorsport, and raced in the 2018 FIM CEV Moto3 Junior World Championship, Deniz finishing in 14th, and Can finishing in 7th with three podiums.
+For 2018, as well as competing in the Red Bull Rookies Cup, both Can and Deniz joined Ajo Motorsport, and raced in the 2018 FIM CEV Moto3 Junior World Championship, Deniz finishing in 14th, and Can finishing in seventh with three podiums.